 Nagaland Signs MoU with IMD to Install Doppler Weather Radar at Dimapur Govt College

-Kohima, February 26: The Department of Higher Education, Government of Nagaland (GoN), on Thursday signed a Memorandum of Understanding (MoU) with the India Meteorological Department (IMD), Ministry of Earth Sciences, Government of India, at the Directorate of Higher Education, Kohima.
+Kohima, February 26: In a significant step towards strengthening weather forecasting capabilities and scientific infrastructure in the state, the Department of Higher Education, Government of Nagaland, on Thursday signed a Memorandum of Understanding (MoU) with the India Meteorological Department (IMD) under the Ministry of Earth Sciences, Government of India.

 Nagaland Signs MoU with IMD to Install Doppler Weather Radar at Dimapur Govt College